-This page is designed to provide our supporters, donors, the business community, and the general public about the ACLU of Texas’ work to block these voter suppression bills, and to provide dynamic updates as bills move through the special session.
+This page is designed to provide our supporters, donors, the business community, and the general public about the ACLU of Texas’ work to fight voter suppression.
 Please bookmark and check this page regularly for updates and the latest media coverage.

-The Latest Updates on Voter Suppression Legislation in Texas
+The Latest Updates on Voter Suppression in Texas

 - Nov.
 16: View the press release on our lawsuit challenging Texas' new and unconstitutional electoral maps.

 - Oct.
 14: Explore ACLU National's interactive web tool on the redistricting process and what's at stake.

 - Sept.
 3: View the press release on our lawsuit challenging Senate Bill 1.